rishchou/beginner_tutorials/readme.md

 The above output verifies that the /chatter topic messages were collected by the rosbag.

-To play the rosbag, run only listener node in one window as shown below:
+To play the rosbag, run roscore in one window and only listener(not talker) node in other window as shown below:
 ```
+roscore
 rosrun beginner_tutorials listener
 ```
 Now run rosbag play command to replay the topic messages in other terminal as shown below: